-- 1. Causing, attempting to cause, or threatening to cause physical injury to another person; - 2.
-Possession, sale or otherwise furnishing any firearm, knife, explosive, or other dangerous object, including but not limited to any facsimile firearm, knife, or explosive, unless, in the case of possession of any object of this type, the student has obtained prior written permission from a District employee with the concurrence of the Superintendent/President; - Unlawful possession, use, sale, offer to sell, or furnishing, or being under the influence of, any controlled substance listed in Chapter 2 (commencing with Section 11053) of Division 10 of the California Health and Safety Code, an alcoholic beverage, or an intoxicant of any kind; or unlawful possession of, or offering, arranging, or negotiating the sale of any drug paraphernalia, as defined in California Health and Safety Code Section 11014.5;
+- 1. Causing, attempting to cause, or threatening to cause physical injury to another person; - Possession, sale or otherwise furnishing any firearm, knife, explosive, or other dangerous object, including but not limited to any facsimile firearm, knife, or explosive, unless, in the case of possession of any object of this type, the student has obtained prior written permission from a District employee with the concurrence of the Superintendent/President; - 3.
+Unlawful possession, use, sale, offer to sell, or furnishing, or being under the influence of, any controlled substance listed in Chapter 2 (commencing with Section 11053) of Division 10 of the California Health and Safety Code, an alcoholic beverage, or an intoxicant of any kind; or unlawful possession of, or offering, arranging, or negotiating the sale of any drug paraphernalia, as defined in California Health and Safety Code Section 11014.5; - 4.
+Committing or attempting to commit robbery or extortion;

-- 4. Committing or attempting to commit robbery or extortion; - Causing or attempting to cause damage to District property or to private property on campus; - 6.
-Stealing or attempting to steal District property or private property on campus, or knowingly receiving stolen District property or private property on campus; - 7.
+- 5. Causing or attempting to cause damage to District property or to private property on campus; - Stealing or attempting to steal District property or private property on campus, or knowingly receiving stolen District property or private property on campus; - 7.
 Willful or persistent smoking in any area where smoking has been prohibited by law or by regulation of the District; - 8.
-Committing sexual harassment as defined by law or by District Board Policies and Adminis-trative Procedures; - 9.
-Engaging in harassing or discriminatory behavior based on disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, sexual orientation, or any other status protected by law; - 10.
-Willful misconduct which results in injury or death to a student or to District personnel or which results in cutting, defacing, or other injury to any real or personal property owned by the District or on campus; - 11.
-Disruptive behavior, willful disobedience, habitual profanity or vulgarity, or the open and persistent defiance of the authority of, or persistent abuse of, District personnel; - 12.
-Cheating, plagiarizing (including plagiarism in a student publication), or engaging in other academic dishonesty; - 13.
-Dishonesty, forgery, alteration or misuse of District documents, records or identification; or knowingly furnishing false information to the District; - 14.
-Unauthorized entry upon or use of District facilities.
+Sexual assault or sexual exploitation regardless of the victim's affiliation with the District. - 9.
+Committing sexual harassment as defined by law or by District Board Policies and Administrative Procedures; - Engaging in harassing or discriminatory behavior based on disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, sexual orientation, or any other status protected by law; - Willful misconduct which results in injury or death to a student or to District personnel or which results in cutting, defacing, or other injury to any real or personal property owned by the District or on campus; - 12.
+Disruptive behavior, willful disobedience, habitual profanity or vulgarity, or the open and persistent defiance of the authority of, or persistent abuse of, District personnel; - Cheating, plagiarizing (including plagiarism in a student publication), or engaging in other academic dishonesty; - 14.
+Dishonesty, forgery, alteration or misuse of District documents, records or identification; or knowingly furnishing false information to the District; - 15.
+Unauthorized entry upon or use of District facilities. - 16.
+Lewd, indecent or obscene conduct on Districtowned or controlled property, or at Districtsponsored or supervised functions;